This post may contain affiliate links, which help to keep Discerning Cyclist rolling. Learn more.

 There’s also the added difficulty of shipping, as DUER as based in Canada.
 Shipping to North America is no problem and DUER even offer free shipping on orders over $99.

-However, for those of us in Europe, there are a couple of challenges: 1) the jeans won’t be arriving in a hurry (mine took 6 weeks to arrive) and 2) you’ll likely to have pay a customs fee upon delivery (I had to pay €35 in Spain).
+However, for those of us elsewhere (e.g. in UK, Europe or Australia), there are a couple of challenges: 1) the jeans won’t be arriving in a hurry (mine took 6 weeks to arrive) and 2) you’ll likely to have pay a customs fee upon delivery (I had to pay €35 in Spain).

-If the $199 is even to put you off but you do want a great pair of cycling jeans, DUER also have a great paid of Performance Denim jeans, which are very similar to the All-Weather Denim jeans (aside from the waterproof aspect), but normally retail for $129 (and can be found in DUER’s Black Friday sale from just $79).
+If the $199 is even to put you off but you do want a great pair of cycling jeans, DUER also have a great paid of Performance Denim jeans, which are very similar to the All-Weather Denim jeans (aside from the waterproof aspect), but normally retail for $129.

 But if you are willing to splash the cash in order to avoid the splash of your commute, DUER’s All Weather Denim Jeans are available for men and women in blue and black, with several fits available (including slim and relaxed fit).